DEBBI BURCH. FORMATIVE PSYCHOLOGIST. SOMATIC THERAPIST.

 The problem is, when things aren’t right, we tend to think we are the problem.
 So we turn away from ourselves.

 We look to that person, that place, that job or that group of friends to give us validity.
 We adapt and perform.

-When all along, nature is here in us, calling.
+When all along, our true nature is alive in us, calling.

 It might call as frustration, sadness or anxiety.
 Or perhaps as loss, panic or depression.
 Or perhaps as a nameless, haunting melancholy that tells you there is some place better than here.